 Method: On a loch (much of the following applies equally to rivers) the first thing I do is to ‘read’ the land.
 The terrain indicates what you can expect to find within the water.
 A little bit of geology helps to pick out limestone, chalk or igneous rock types which dictates ph in the water.
 Solid rock, rocky, pebble, sandy shores or muddy shores indicate what fly life will be present.
 For example muddy sandy shores might indicate chironomids (buzzers) and in alkaline water Mayflies.
 Lime stone or chalk will mean that shrimp and snails will be present.
 Stony shores are favoured by many prolific species of caddis.
 The incline of the terrain indicates the depth of the water off shore and to some extent how safe it is to wade.
 Watch out on highland lochs, rubble has tumbled into lochs over millennia often creating a shallow unstable shelf with a sudden sharp drop off into deep water.

 Heather shores will have moths while grassy shores will offer hoppers and daddies at various time of year.
 Bushy shores with broom, gorse, hawthorn will, when flowering, provide a massive range of flies especially Hawthorns.

 Vegetation, both terrestrial and aquatic, is also a good indicator of the ph of the water.
 Heather and mixed conifer and deciduous trees indicate more acidic water.
 Wild meadows will be generally neutral to alkaline while farm land may be the same but the addition of fertiliser or lime used by farmers leeching into the water can have a significant effect on the "fertility" of the water which works right though the food chain.

 Weed beds, lily pads and rushes provide microhabitats for food species and refuge for fry.
-Trout will always loiter near weeds for food and for their own safety, it’s not just angler who want to eat them.
+Trout will always loiter near weeds for food and for their own safety, it’s not just anglers who want to eat them.